 In a session terminating case, when receiving an incoming initial request, this request will carry the ICID generated by the originating UE's P-CSCF; the S-CSCF shall store the ICID for this session and handle this request based on filter criteria.
 After processing this request the S-CSCF shall include the ICID and the charging function addresses received from the HSS in the outgoing message.
 The charging function addresses identify on-line and off-line charging entities in the home network.
 IOI may be received from another network or is inserted by the MGCF to identify the originating PSTN/PLMN.
 If IOI is received at the S-CSCF, the S-CSCF shall store the IOI value for the network that sent the request.
-The response to the incoming message may contain a separate IOI that identifies the home network of the S-CSCF shall remove the IOI of the requesting network from the message before sending the message further within the network.
+The response to the incoming message may contain a separate IOI that identifies the home network of the S-CSCF.
+The S-CSCF shall retain either IOI in the message when contacting the Application Servers.
+Afterwards, the S-CSCF shall remove the IOI of the requesting network from the message before sending the message further within the network.
 The S-CSCF will receive GPRS charging information from subsequent requests and responses, the S-CSCF shall store these parameters and removes them from the outgoing message if this message is sent to the terminating UE's visited network or the originating UE's home network.
 The GPRS charging information may be sent to application servers.